Vurës language: Name

 The name Vurës /msn/ is named after the bay located in southwestern Vanua Lava in the language itself.
 In Mota, the bay is referred to as Vureas /mtt/.
 Cognates in other Torres-Banks languages include Mwotlap Vuyes /mlv/ and Mwesen Vures /msn/.
 These come from a reconstructed Proto-Torres–Banks form *βureas(i,u), with an unknown final high vowel.

 Dialectology

 Vurës shows enough similarities with the neighbouring language Mwesen that the two have sometimes been considered dialects of a single language, sometimes called Mosina (after the name of Mwesen village in the language Mota).
-And indeed, a 2018 glottometric study has calculated that Vurës and Mwesen share 85% of their historical innovations, revealing a long history of shared development between these two lects.
+A 2018 glottometric study has calculated that Vurës and Mwesen share 85% of their historical innovations, revealing a long history of shared development between these two lects.

-However, studies have shown that Mwesen and Vurës have various dissimilarities, e.g. in their vowel systems, in their noun articles, in their pronoun paradigms — enough to be considered clearly distinct.
+However, studies have shown that Mwesen and Vurës have various dissimilarities, such as in their vowel systems, in their noun articles, and in their pronoun paradigms — enough to be considered clearly distinct.